SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation-part-2.md

 # Chapter 8.2.
 Preparation for a Practical Exam – Part II

-In this chapter, we will look at a **practical exam Programming Basics** held at SoftUni on December 18, 2016.
-The problems give a good idea of what we can expect at the entrance exam in programming at SoftUni.
-The exam covers the learning material studied from this book and the "Programming Basics" course at SoftUni.
+In this chapter, we will look at a **practical exam** held at SoftUni on December 18, 2016.
+The problems give a good idea of what we can expect at the practical exam in programming at SoftUni.

 ## Exam Problems

-Traditionally, the entrance exam in SoftUni consists of **6 practical programming problems**:
+Traditionally, the Practical Exam of SoftUni consists of **6 practical programming problems**:
  - Simple problem (without checks).
  - A problem with a single condition.
  - A problem with more complex conditions.